Levinders/New-Tariff-Impact-Analyzer-for-Amazon-Sellers-2025-/README.md

 That same day, Chad shared his workbook and I began working on it — not to change the logic or calculations, but to elevate the user experience through visuals.
 I introduced charts and dashboards that translated the outputs into clear narrative visuals.
 The goal was to make it easier for Amazon sellers using the analyzer to not only compute and see the impact of tariffs, but to see it — instantly and intuitively.

-This project became a small but meaningful example of how data visualization can impro the way business owners can interpret and act on information.
+This project became a small but meaningful example of how data visualization can improve the way business owners can interpret and act on information.

-# Tools Used/Approach Used
+# Tools/Approach Used
 * Google Sheets
 * Looker Studio
 * Data Storytelling/Visualization